Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

-To implement this mechanism, the Culture-Specific ABox layer (CS-ABox in Figure \ref{fig:three-layers}) contains instances of concepts encoding culturally appropriate chunks of sentences to be automatically composed (Data Property \texttt{hasSentence}) and the probability that the user would have a positive attitude towards that concept, given that he/she belongs to that cultural group.
-This idea has already been introduced in the previous section, where we used the term ``likeliness" referring to the probability of having a positive attitude towards a concept in the Ontology (Data Property \texttt{hasLikeliness}).
+To implement this mechanism, the Culture-Specific ABox layer (CS-ABox in Figure \ref{fig:three-layers}) contains instances of concepts encoding culturally appropriate chunks of sentences, suggested by experts, to be automatically composed (Data Property \texttt{hasSentence}) and the probability that the user would have a positive attitude towards that concept, given that they belong to that cultural group.
+This idea has already been introduced in the previous section, where we used the term “likeliness" referring to the probability of having a positive attitude towards a concept in the Ontology (Data Property \texttt{hasLikeliness} with a value ranging from 0 to 1).

-Eventually, the Person-Specific ABox (PS-ABox in Figure \ref{fig:three-layers}) comprises instances encoding the actual user’s attitude towards a concept updated during the interaction (the system may discover that Mrs. Dorothy Smith is more familiar with having tea than the average English person, instance \texttt{DS\_TEA} with \texttt{hasLikeliness=Very High}).
-The PS-ABox also contains sentences, associated with each topic, which were explicitly encoded/added to the system by the caregivers (\texttt{hasSentence}=``You can never get a cup of tea large enough or a book long enough to suit me").
-During the first encounter between the robot and a user, many instances of the Ontology will not contain Person-Specific knowledge: the robot will acquire awareness about the user's attitude at run-time, either from its perceptual system or through verbal interaction, e.g., asking questions.
+Eventually, the Person-Specific ABox (PS-ABox in Figure \ref{fig:three-layers}) comprises instances encoding the actual user’s attitude towards a concept updated during the interaction (the system may discover that Mrs. Smith is more familiar with having tea than the average English person, instance \texttt{DS\_TEA} with the \texttt{hasLikeliness} property having a high value).
+During the first encounter between the robot and a user, many instances in the Ontology will not contain Person-Specific knowledge: the robot will acquire awareness about the user's attitude at run-time, either from its perceptual system or through verbal interaction, e.g., asking questions.